Regions of Denmark: Earlier mergers

 After the 1970 reform, in 1974 Sengeløse Municipality was merged with Høje-Taastrup, and the parish municipalities Store Magleby and Dragør merged to form Dragør Municipality, reducing the number of municipalities from 277 to 275.
 Countrywide, many local mergers were proposed through the years, but none took place until 2003.

 The five municipalities of Bornholm merged with Bornholm County on 1 Jan 2003 to form Bornholm Regional Municipality.
 This reduced the number of counties from 14 to 13, and the number of municipalities from 275 to 271.
 On 1 January 2007 it became part of the Capital Region, but retained its unique name of Regional Municipality since it has been allocated some regional powers due to its isolated location.
 These include being an employment region of its own, regional development, pollution control and public transport, but healthcare is in the hands of the Capital Region.

-Ærø Municipality was allowed to be formed already 1 January 2006 from the island's former two municipalities of Ærøskøbing and Marstal, reducing the number of municipalities to 270.
+Ærø Municipality in Funen County was allowed to be formed already 1 January 2006 from the island's former two municipalities of Ærøskøbing and Marstal, reducing the number of municipalities to 270.